wf4ever/ro-manager/README.md

 This is a web server application that performs checklist evaluation of Research Objects accessible onthe Web.

-More information, including installation and deployment instructions can be found in the README file in the project `src/roweb` directory ([src/roweb/README.md]()).
+More information, including installation and deployment instructions can be found in the README file in the project `src/roweb` directory ([src/roweb/README.md]).

+[src/roweb/README.md]: https://github.com/wf4ever/ro-manager/blob/master/src/roweb/README.md "README for RO Checklist service"

 <!-- , built using the [Pyramid](http://www.pylonsproject.org) framework, -->

 ## roverlay

 This is a web server application and associatred command line utilty, providing a fast, lighweight way to create Research Objects from existing linked data on the Web.
-General user and developer documentation is at [https://github.com/wf4ever/ro-manager/blob/master/src/roverlay/roverlay.md]().
+General user and developer documentation is at [src/roverlay/roverlay.md].

-Summary information, including installation and deployment instructions can be found in the README file in the project `src/roweb` directory ([src/roverlay/README.md]()).
+Summary information, including installation and deployment instructions can be found in the README file in the project `src/roweb` directory ([src/roverlay/README.md]).

+[src/roverlay/roverlay.md]: https://github.com/wf4ever/ro-manager/blob/master/src/roverlay/roverlay.md "Documentation for Overlay RO service"

+[src/roverlay/README.md]: https://github.com/wf4ever/ro-manager/blob/master/src/roverlay/README.md "README for RO Checklist service"

 # Git branch usage

 As a first step to using "gitflow" branching structures ([http://nvie.com/posts/a-successful-git-branching-model/]()) a "develop" branch has been created.
 The "master" branch should only ever contain production code that has been published to [PyPI](https://pypi.python.org/pypi).

 Many developments may take place on a local branch and be pushed straight back to "develop".
 Additional feature branches may be created and termined as required for longer-running developments.
-The file [git-incantations.md]() in the project root dirtectory (same as this README file) summarizes `git` commands that may be used to operate this branching model.
+The file [git-incantations.md] in the project root dirtectory (same as this README file) summarizes `git` commands that may be used to operate this branching model.

+[git-incantations.md]: https://github.com/wf4ever/ro-manager/blob/master/git-incantations.md "Summary of GIT commands for various tasks"

 ----